- Learning to a Greater Degree Contract

 Students are encouraged to supplement their academic programs through participation in campus service organizations which match areas of academic interest.
 The Accounting Students Association (ASA) helps students become familiar with opportunities available to them in the accounting field.
 Freshmen and sophomores with accounting as a major are encouraged to join ASA.
 Upperclassmen and graduation students are encouraged to join Beta Alpha Psi (BAP).
 BAP is a national honorary organization with local campus chapters for accounting, finance, and information professionals.
 Both associations meet regularly, host speakers and sponsor networking opportunities with accounting professionals.
 ASA and BAP also enable members to interact on a personal and informal basis with fellow accounting students and faculty members.

 The school's offices are located in the Dockery Building, one of the landmark structures on Central Missouri's campus.
 Outstanding classroom, research and computer facilities are available for accounting students in the Ward Edwards Building, and at numerous other easily accessible locations.
 University computer labs are equipped with state-of-the-art hardware and software, and are supervised by experienced technicians who are available for assistance.
 Computer literacy is stressed throughout the accounting program.

 UCM's Office of Career Services assists students seeking employment while serving representatives of business, government, industry and education who are looking for prospective employees.
 Employment interviews are conducted on campus throughout the year.
-Accounting is the leading undergraduate major targeted in the Midwest for college recruiting according to statistics from the National Association of Colleges and Employers (NACE) Job Outlook 2012.
+Accounting is in the top three undergraduate majors targeted in the Midwest for college recruiting according to statistics from the National Association of Colleges and Employers (NACE) Job Outlook 2013.